aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/formulas/set-table-formula/_index.md

             listObject.tableStyleType = AsposeCells.TableStyleType.TableStyleMedium2;
             listObject.displayName = "Table";

-            // Set the formula of second column so that it propagates to new rows automatically while entering data listObject.listColumns.get(1).formula = "=[Column A] + 1";
+            // Set the formula of the second column so that it propagates to new rows automatically while entering data listObject.listColumns.get(1).formula = "=[Column A] + 1";

             // Save the workbook in xlsx format